A woman lays flowers on the casket of a loved one who died a wrongful death.

 Lowry Law Advocates for Families of Wrongful Death Victims in Maine

-Since 1971, the attorneys at Lowry Law have proudly served families across Maine with dedication, integrity, and compassion.
-We are a local firm that understands the challenges grieving families face and we approach every case with the personal attention it deserves.
+Since 1971, Lowry Law has proudly served our fellow Mainers with dedication, integrity, and compassion.
+We understand that every wrongful death case is deeply personal, and we believe every family deserves direct access to experienced attorneys who will treat them with dignity, respect, and genuine care.
+As a local firm, we understand the challenges grieving families face in our community and we approach every case with the personal attention it deserves.

 When you work with us, you can count on:

-• Client-Focused Representation: We take the time to understand your family’s story and goals.
+• Personalized, Client-Focused Representation: We take the time to understand your family’s story, answer your questions, and develop a legal strategy tailored to your goals.

-• Compassionate Support: Our attorneys provide empathetic guidance every step of the way.
+• Compassionate Support: Our attorneys provide the support and guidance you need throughout your case, while keeping you informed every step of the way.

-• Decades of Experience: Over 50 years of combined legal experience handling complex wrongful death cases.
+• 50+ Years of Experience: Our team has over 50 years of combined legal experience successfully handling complex wrongful death cases.

 • No Upfront Costs: You owe nothing unless we recover compensation for your family.